EliaSaSe/windows-update-remote-service/README.md

 ### Windows Update session

 When the agent starts, it creates an [update session] to communicate with Windows Update.
 Operations in one update session are isolated from operations in other update sessions.
-For example the Windows Update menu of the control panel uses it's own update session.
-Thereby the activity of the agent is not shown in the Windows Update menu of the control panel.
+For example, the Windows Update menu of the control panel uses it's own update session.
+Thereby, the activity of the agent is not shown in the Windows Update menu of the control panel.
 Nevertheless, Windows Update handles concurrent sessions correctly.
 Only one session at time is able to install updates.
 The agent reacts to such situations and reports that the requested operation is not possible due activity of other sessions.
-Updates that are downloaded by other sessions will not be downloaded again, all sessions use the same "update storage".
+Updates, that are downloaded by other sessions, will not be downloaded again, all sessions use the same "update storage".

 ### State machine

-The [Windows Update Agent API] protects the agent from doing invalid actions but also needs to be interfaced with correctly.
+The [Windows Update Agent API] protects the agent from doing invalid actions, but also needs to be interfaced correctly.
 The agent manages an internal state machine to implement a valid patch flow.
 The client can use commands to advance through the states.
 Invalid transitions will be rejected.
 Some transitions occur automatically based on events in the Windows Update session.

 ![Activity diagram that shows valid state transitions.][statemachine-img]